Black hole growth and AGN feedback under clumpy accretion: Method

 \subsection{Zoom-in simulations}

 For this paper we run a set of zoom-in simulations within a $10$ Mpc box.
-We assume a $\Lambda$CDM cosmology with cosmological parameters consistent with \citet{PlanckCosmological2013}: $\Omega_\Lambda = 0.68$, $\Omega_m=0.32$, $\Omega_b=0.05$, and $H_0$=67 km/s.
+We assume a $\Lambda$CDM cosmology with cosmological parameters consistent with \citet{PlanckCosmological2013}: $\Omega_\Lambda = 0.68$, $\Omega_m=0.32$, $\Omega_b=0.05$, and $H_0$=67 km/s/Mpc.
 Although these results are not fully consistent with the WMAP results \citep{Komatsu2011}, our investigation is based on a comparison of individual objects between two simulations runs, so our results should remain consistent regardless of the exact cosmology used.
 Within the base 10 Mpc box, we resolve a zoom region of $\sim$1 Mpc about the largest black hole (based on a low-resolution test run), which reaches $\sim 10^7 M_\odot$ by $z=6$.
-We resolve the zoom region to a maximum refinement level of 17, providing a maximum spatial resolution of $\sim 50$ pc.
-Given this base simulation setup, we run the same set of initial conditions using three versions of the code.
+We resolve the zoom region to a maximum physical resolution of $\sim 76$pc, which corresponds to a refinement level of 17 at z=0.
+The maximum refinement level at higher redshifts evolves with scale factor (maximum refinment level increase by 1 for each doubling of the scale factor), providing a maximum resolution that remains approximately constant with cosmic time.
+Refinement is done when a cell contains more than 8 dark matter particles, or an equivalent gas mass.
+Our minimum stellar particle mass is $\sim 4.3 * 10^{3} M_\odot$.
+Given this base simulation setup, we run the same set of initial conditions \citep[generated with the {GRAFIC-2} subroutine, see][]{Bertschinger2001} using three versions of the code.
 The ClumpyAccretion run includes our full black hole treatment, including the subgrid model for accretion of high-density clumps described in Section \ref{sec:clumpymodel}.
 The SmoothAccretion run includes black holes, but using the standard accretion model described in Section \ref{sec:RAMSES}.
 Note that we refer to this model as the SmoothAccretion since it lacks the periodic bursts of accretion caused by unresolved gas clouds, but the black hole accretion rate nonetheless varies based on the resolved gas properties around it.
 Finally, the NoBH run is the base run which does not include black holes at all.
 The primary analysis of all runs was performed with the data analysis toolkit {yt} \citep{YT2011}.